 Fortunately, there may still be time to limit the impact of this threat to Point Reyes and other national parks.
 The Seashore is doing its part by putting innovative energy technologies to use and looking for ways to reduce its carbon "footprint."
-Point Reyes National Seashore has obtained four hybrid and six electric vehicles, instituted a No Idling program, and is using green technology in new construction, and installed photovoltaic solar panels on 23 structures, from which the park receives close to 50 percent of the energy it uses).
+As of January 2016, Point Reyes National Seashore has obtained seven hybrid and six electric vehicles, instituted a No Idling program, is using green technology in new construction, and installed photovoltaic solar panels on 23 structures, from which the park receives close to 50 percent of the energy it uses).

 With a combination of local, national, and international action to halt global warming, we can all help ensure that millions of Americans will be able to enjoy these national treasures for generations to come.

 Learn more by viewing some of the The Natural Laboratory multimedia presentations that discuss some of the impacts of climate change and what Point Reyes National Seashore is doing to reduce its carbon footprint.
 Check out our Climate Change Resources and Links page for more information.